spbvasilenko/NSVasilenko/_posts/2017-05-17-multicast-delegate.md

 So let's start!

-- Create a generic class MulticastDelegate, which has the property of delegates of type NSHashTable:
+<b>Create a generic class MulticastDelegate, which has the property of delegates of type NSHashTable:</b>

 {% highlight swift %}
 class MulticastDelegate<T> {
     private let delegates: NSHashTable<AnyObject>
 }
 {% endhighlight %}

-- Implement the initializer.
+<b>Implement the initializer.
 Note the parameter `strongReferences` - you ask "Why is that?
 Delegates always weak?".
 No, not always.
-For example, delegates can be strong for CAAnimation delegate.
+For example, delegates can be strong for CAAnimation delegate.</b>

 {% highlight swift %}
 init(strongReferences: Bool = false) {